 What can fans do to help?

 I don't need any sort of fundraiser to pay for treatment.
 What I really need is patience from fans.
 I know it's not atypical to wait two years for a sequel, but it's been hard on me because I really want to tell you the rest of the story.
+The first book was 115,000 words, this one is already pushing 170,000, and I can't wait to share the story.

 I have already received kind messages about Centernia.
 I appreciate the emails, comments, and fan art.
 It means a lot to me!
 If you would like to do something more active to help, take the time to write a review on Goodreads, Amazon or any other outlet that reviews books.
 These reviews help Centernia grow!!!